hobbes78/hobbes78.github.io/_posts/2020-07-14-docker-monitor.md

 date: 2020-07-14 15:23:49 +0100
 categories: docker
 ---
 For professional reasons I had to start using Docker and the experience has been far from perfect.
 Among the many problems I had to deal with was to recurrently have the application I'm working on begin to misbehave, only to trace the cause back to an unexpectedly exited Docker container.
-There might be a better solution to this, but the quick fix was a quick and dirty PowerShell script:
+There might be a better solution to this, but the quick fix was a down and dirty PowerShell script:

 ```powershell
 While (1)